-According to the FTC, any gemstone whether created in nature or in a lab can be classified as "real" if it contains identical mineral makeup.
-This means that synthetic gemstones are classified and sold as "real", although not as "natural".
+According to the Gemological Institute of America any gemstone whether created in nature or in a lab can be classified as "real" if it contains identical mineral makeup.
+This means that synthetic gemstones are classified and sold as "real", although not as "natural."
 To be labeled natural, a stone must be produced by nature.
 Learn the differences between lab-created and natural gemstones to make better buying decisions, even when sellers might try to trip you up by labeling both types as 'real.'

 What Makes a Gemstone Real?

 When gemstones are created in nature, they contain specific types of mineral makeup, which gives them their color, clarity and appearance.
 These natural gemstones are always classified as "real" gems - there is no dispute about their origins or their mineral makeup.
 Additionally, the common practice of heat-treating natural stones to enhance their color doesn't alter their natural distinction.

 Some gemstones can be created in a lab to have identical mineral makeup as the ones found in nature.
 These "lab-created" or "synthetic" gemstones can be called real if their mineral make up is identical to those found in nature.